niyatpatel23295/cmpe202-intelligame-xfer/Game Analysis.md

 3. Adding more levels into the game.
 4. Actor meeting a princess or defining the end of the game.
 5. Giving more lifes.
+6. Adding payment option to purchase energy points or unlock a new level.